Sumitomo copper affair: Role of the LME

-Hamanaka traded on the LME directly, and also traded indirectly with other parties with indirectly relationships with LME through Over-the-Counter transactions.
-Contracts on the LME held as forward contracts, which allowed Hamanaka to maintain positions through credit without covering daily mark-to-market margin payments with cash.
+Hamanaka traded on the LME through broker members of the exchange as Sumitomo was not a member itself.
+He also traded indirectly with other parties with indirect relationships with LME through Over-the-Counter transactions.
+Contracts on the LME were held as forward contracts, which allowed Hamanaka to maintain positions through credit without covering daily mark-to-market margin payments with cash.
 By mid-1993, Hamanaka had more than a dozen credit lines with different LME brokers of US$150 million each to maintain his copper positions.
 The LME also had relatively lighter reporting and supervisory requirements relative to the COMEX (now Chicago Mercantile Exchange) copper futures market.

 As Hamanaka's actions began to raise the price of LME Copper contracts, LME Copper futures contracts began to trade at a premium over COMEX Copper futures contracts, and began to attract physical copper supplies to move from COMEX warehouses into LME warehouses, in particular LME's new Long Beach warehouse opened in 1994.
 At this point copper prices entered into a state of backwardation, when copper spot prices became higher than copper futures prices.
 Market participants and regulators began to observe that copper stocks in COMEX warehouses began to decrease as expected in this environment, since merchants earn more selling copper stocks immediately than selling it later, whereas LME Copper stocks continued to increase despite a discount on forward selling prices.
 This warehouse behaviour led US regulators to more closely investigate Sumitomo.

 Scheme collapse

 The growing copper stocks at the LME Long Beach warehouse, and the related draining of copper stocks at COMEX warehouses caused the US Commodity Futures Trading Commission (CFTC) to investigate the copper market.
 However, the CFTC was only able to get the LME, Securities and Investments Board (SIB), and Sumitomo to start an investigation into Hamanaka's copper trading in April 1996, many months after Hamanaka was able to establish his market position.

 Sumitomo discovered Hamanaka's unauthorized account and positions at Merrill Lynch and removed Hamanaka from his post on May 9, 1996.
 Hamanaka confessed to the scheme on June 5, 1996.
 On June 13, 1996, Sumitomo announced US$1.8 billion of losses related to Hamanaka's trades.
-Sumitomo then began to unwind Hamanaka's futures and cash copper positions, which cause copper prices to plummet from a high of US$2800 in May 1996 to a two and a half year low of US$1785 on June 25, 1996.
+Sumitomo then began to unwind Hamanaka's futures and cash copper positions, which cause copper prices to plummet from a high of US$2800 in May 1996 to a two and a half year low of US$1800 on June 25, 1996.
 Sumitomo eventually suffered US$2.6 billion in losses from Hamanaka's positions, and a further US$200 million related to subsequent lawsuits on the affair.